epi-api/slate-zh/source/index.html.md

 ## Production/Test Endpoints

 We have two environments, `testwyre` for API integration testing and `sendwyre`, our production environment.
+The test environment also uses the same live exchange rates as our production environment.

 Environment | Endpoint
 --------- | -----------
 Test | <a href="https://www.testwyre.com" target="_blank">https://www.testwyre.com </a>
 Production | <a href="https://sendwyre.com" target="_blank">https://sendwyre.com </a>

+**Bitcoin Test Environment** <p>
+Please note that our test environment is live on TestNet3 for BTC.
+For BTC TestNet funds, please refer <a href="https://testnet.manu.backend.hamburg/faucet" target="_blank">here</a>.
+You will expect to receive 1 confirmation on the network.

+**Ethereum Test Environment** <p>
+The test environment for ETH is Ropsten.
+For ETH TestNet funds, please refer <a href="http://faucet.ropsten.be:3001/" target = "_blank">here</a>.
+The Ethereum Block Explorer is also <a href="https://ropsten.etherscan.io/" target="_blank">here</a>.
+You will expect to receive 10 confirmations on the network.

 ## Pagination